Ivo-Evans/dashboard-BE/readme.md

 | post | "/signup" | JSON containing username, password and email | JSON with a token key |

 tokens returned contain, when decoded, exp, iam, user_id and username.

+All routes below this in the documentation require a valid JWT provided with the bearer syntax, and grant the caller access to the details of the user specified in the JWT.

 ## TODOs